Saturday, 7 January 2017

 Symptoms

-Symptoms can range from mild to severe and may occur year-round or only during damp weather.
+Mold allergy symptoms can range from mild to debilitating.
+Depending on the environment, they may persist year-round or peak during damp, humid weather.
 Common signs include:

 • Itchy eyes, nose, and throat.